google/kratu/README.md

-Client-side analysis framework to create simple and powerful renditions of data.
-It allows you to dynamically adjust your view of the data to highlight opportunities, issues and correlations in the data.

 Kratu
 =====
 > Kratu is an Open Source client-side analysis framework to create simple yet powerful renditions of data.
 It allows you to dynamically adjust your view of the data to highlight opportunities, issues and correlations in the data.